PennyLaneAI/catalyst/doc/dev/sharp_bits.rst

         return for_loop(0, steps, 1)(update_step)(params, state)[0]

 The optimization now takes 574ms ± 43.1ms to complete when using 200 steps.
-Note that, to compute gradients within a qjit-compiled function, the :func:`catalyst.grad` function must be used.
+Note that, to compute hybrid quantum-classical gradients within a qjit-compiled function, the :func:`catalyst.grad` function must be used.

 JAX support and restrictions
 ----------------------------

-Catalyst is utilizes JAX for program capture, which means you are able to leverage the many functions accessible in ``jax`` and ``jax.numpy`` to write code that supports :func:`@qjit <~.qjit>` and dynamic variables.
+Catalyst utilizes JAX for program capture, which means you are able to leverage the many functions accessible in ``jax`` and ``jax.numpy`` to write code that supports :func:`@qjit <~.qjit>` and dynamic variables.